tomshlomo/rust-with-via/book/src/pyo3/README.md

     maturin develop --release
     python ../run.py --use_large_dataset
     ```
-    How much faster is the Rust implementation compared to the Python[^note] implementation?
+    How much faster is the Rust implementation compared to the Python[^b] implementation?

+[^a]: Here we use maturin to create a new crate and copy our Rust code into it.
+Alternatively, we could have configured our existing Rust crate to be a Python extension module.
+Read more in the [maturin documentation](https://www.maturin.rs/tutorial).

-[^note]: The Python implementation is using Pydantic v2, which is also written in Rust!
+[^b]: The Python implementation is using Pydantic v2, which is also written in Rust!
 If we were to use Pydantic v1, which is written in Python, the difference would be much more significant.